MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

     What is this document about?
     ```

-    If prompted, confirm that you want to allow Copilot to access the page and acknowledge that the conversation will not be saved (note that Copilot protects the privacy of the conversation because it includes information from a personal document in your OneDrive).
+    If prompted, confirm that you want to allow Copilot to access the page.

 1. Review the response from Copilot, which should summarize the main points in the document, as shown here: